 This article is part of our “Starting Business” series, an in-depth look at how to start a company in a particular niche or industry.

-Whether you have an incredible beer recipe in your arsenal, or you have noticed a market opportunity in your city, now may be the best time to take the plunge.
-It will mean taking on the industry titans and the corporate juggernauts but if you have a passion for your beverage, then why not brew up some competition?
+Whether you have an incredible beer recipe in your arsenal, or you have noticed a market opportunity in your city, the first thing you need to do is commit to the process.
+The resources required are huge, the brewing itself is complex, and it will mean taking on industry titans and the corporate juggernauts; in short, it's not a niche for the faint-hearted.

 To determine how, when and where you should set up operations, it is crucial to assess your local marketplace.
 You should conduct in-depth local market research, although as a broad indicator, craft beer popularity is booming across North America and Europe.